Applying for a degree course

 - French language certification: DELF/DALF or TCF complete with 5 tests (minimum level B1; B2 or C1 may be required for some courses)

-Application for Master's degree
+Apply for a Master's degree

-Application for Master's degree
+Apply for a Master's degree

 Applicants in exile